Estimating the Intensive Margin Effect in Panel Data Settings: Identification of intensive margin effects

-\end{lemma} Lemma \ref{prop:selection} is equivalent to Theorem 4.2 in \textcite{athey_identification_2006}, and the proof can be found in \textcite[458]{athey_identification_2006}.
+\end{lemma} \begin{remark} Both $ \E[S_{i2}(0) \mid G_{i} = 1]$ and $\E[S_{i2}(1) \mid G_{i} = 0]$ will always lie in the unit interval.
+They will always be well-defined, except for the case when $\E[S_{i1} \mid G=g]=0$, which would mean that no unit is observed in the pre-treatment period in group $g$. \end{remark} Lemma \ref{prop:selection} is equivalent to Theorem 4.2 in \textcite{athey_identification_2006}, and the proof can be found in \textcite[458]{athey_identification_2006}.
 Under the CiC model for selection, the missing selection outcome in the post-treatment period for group $g$ is given by their baseline selection in the pre-treatment period scaled by the proportional change for the other group.
 Table \ref{tab:example_cic_selection} provides a numerical example for illustration purposes.

 \begin{remark} The treatment effect on selection, $\E[S_{i2}(1) - S_{i2}(0) \mid G_{i} = g]$ will have the same sign for both groups $g \in \{0,1\}$.
 This is consistent with the monotonicity assumption.
 Furthermore, these two effects will be the same if the expected selection in the pre-treatment period is the same across groups, i.e., $\E[S_{i1} \mid G_{i}= 1] = \E[S_{i1} \mid G_{i} = 0]$.
 This aligns with the selection model in Assumption \ref{as:sele} as